Genocides in history (World War I through World War II): Holodomor

-Ukraine's Yuschenko administration recognized the Holodomor as an act of genocide and it pressured international governments to do the same.
+Ukraine's Yuschenko administration recognised the Holodomor as an act of genocide and it also pressured international governments to do the same.
 This move was opposed by the Russian government and some members of the Ukrainian parliament, especially the Communists.
 A Ukrainian court found Joseph Stalin, Vyacheslav Molotov, Lazar Kaganovich, Genrikh Yagoda, Yakov Yakovlev, Stanislav Kosior, Pavel Postyshev, Vlas Chubar and Mendel Khatayevich posthumously guilty of genocide on 13 January 2010.
 As of 2010, the Russian government's official position was that the famine took place, but it was not an ethnic genocide; former Ukrainian president Viktor Yanukovych supported this position.
 A ruling of 12 January 2010 by Kyiv's Court of Appeal declared the Soviet leaders guilty of "genocide against the Ukrainian national group in 1932–33 through the artificial creation of living conditions intended for its partial physical destruction."